 Where did you grow up?

 I grew up on two small islands in Hawaii, Oahu and Maui.

 Your favorite childhood memory?

 I always love looking back to the beginning stages of learning how to surf, skate, and play music with my best friends, JJ and Dane.
 We did what we loved and nothing else mattered.
 We weren’t trying to be anything.
 We would just skate till four in the morning and drink monsters on the wall at the gas station.
 We felt badass.

 What are you passionate about, besides surfing?

-  Well, I really enjoy creating social awareness products that help people understand people, you know?
-I mean?
-Anything related to creating really.
+Well, I really enjoy creating social awareness projects that help people understand people, you know?
+I mean, anything related to creating really.
 I love photography and film.
-Oh, And writing and creating music of course.
+Oh, and writing and creating music of course.
 I am stoked to be getting back into recording some new tunes this year.

 Okay, really quick... first song that comes to your mind?
 Go.